dustcraft/Non-Mydriatic_Fundus_Images_Enhancement/README.md

 ```
 The output file is *fitted_mask_evaluation.txt*.
 However, we also presented its Excel version (***fitted_mask_evaluation.xlsx***) in this repository.

-**Note**: the benchmark masks come from the DRIVE dataset.
+**Note**: The benchmark masks come from the **DRIVE** dataset.
 You can access them from [here](https://drive.grand-challenge.org/).
 And our evaluation demo just shows the results between the benchmark masks and the ellipse-fitted masks (the results in the *recovering_mask* folder).
 However, the results between the benchmark masks and the direct generation masks are listed in the file -- *direct_mask_evaluation.xlsx*.
 Actually, you can get this file (but the format is ***txt***) by changing several command-lines:

 ## Related